Tellusant/docs/beige/index.md

 # Federal Reserve Beige Book Nowcasts
 The Beige Book covers current economic activity.
 It is published sesqui-monthly (every 1 1/2 month).
 It gives a qualitative snapshot of what is currently happening in each of the 12 Federal Reserve Districts.
 It is thus a nowcast.

-The Beige Book is useful for, among others, CEOs and management teams who want to quickly assess where the economy is presently.
+The Beige Book is useful for, among others, CEOs and management teams who want to quickly assess where the economy is at presently.

 We compute a composite score for each of the 12 districts based on the wording in the report using LLM techniques, then sum the scores weighted by the GDP of each district.